You are currently viewing Using CSS Filters to Transform Images

 6. Animated Filters

-Filters can be animated using CSS transitions or keyframes:
+Filters can also be animated using CSS transitions or keyframes:

 CSS